 Read prospectus: Try and imagine a future for the business.
 For huge gain in market value, the changes in the business have to be remarkable.
 If the business can scale up quickly that is a promising sign, on the contrary a small chain of shops may take a long time to expand.

 Appraise valuation: The shares offered price implies a valuation for the whole company.
 Consider whether this is worth paying in terms of what the future cash flows may be.
 Just because a business is a start up does not mean it is worth an investment.

 Keep investments low: Diversification is key.
 Spreading money across many businesses increases the chances you will hit a successful one.

 Because this is the most riskiest form of investing, only money you can afford to lose should be put here.

-Seedrs provide a very nice way to fund start-ups, in quite a transparent fashion and can confer distinct tax advantages for those who qualify.
-There is quite a lot more entertainment and excitement for your money as you follow the course of your invested companies, but with some punchy valuations it remains to be seen if this is a path to riches.
+Seedrs provide a very nice way to fund start-ups.
+It comes in quite a transparent fashion and can confer distinct tax advantages for those who qualify.
+There is quite a lot more entertainment and excitement for your money relative to other platforms as you can follow the course of your invested companies.
+However, with some punchy valuations it remains to be seen if this is a path to riches.
 Arguably with a percentage take of the raise, Seedrs priorities may lie with the businesses.